kayomarz/ml-select/README.md

 Since the style is totally customized, we have to decide what to build upon.

-+ We could create the component from scratch HTML elements such as `<div>` but this not trivial because:
++ We could build from scratch using HTML elements such as `<div>` but this not trivial because:
   + Styling is [known to be difficult](https://css-tricks.com/striking-a-balance-between-native-and-custom-select-elements/#aa-lets-talk-about-select).
   + Making it accessible [is
     important](https://24ways.org/2019/making-a-better-custom-select-element/).